 If you’re renting a car, you can find hot springs that are free to use also.
 Try http://hotpoticeland.com/ to search for both hot pots and swimming pools around the country.

 #6 Save on accommodation.
 Bring your own sleeping bag.
 It is quite common for hostels to charge you to rent their sheets.
-I bought this lightweight sleeping bag that could easily fit in my carry-on.
+I bought a lightweight sleeping bag that could easily fit in my carry-on.
 It’s not the warmest, but it was perfect for the summertime when I was there.

 You can also camp or rent a camper van.
 Purchase the Camping Card, which allows a family or group to camp for up to 28 nights at 41 campsites around Iceland for 110 Euros ($125).
 Campervan Iceland is one of several companies that rents out campervans.
 Their cheapest option starts at 15,500 krona (about $126) during the low season and can sleep two.

 #7 Pay less to drink.
 Alcohol can be pretty expensive when you’re out in Iceland.
 You can save a fair amount by stopping at the duty-free before leaving the airport and stocking up on whatever Icelandic or foreign liquor you want.
 Or save even more by not drinking.

 Iceland’s water is super clean, so don’t waste money on bottled water.
 Bring water bottles and fill up at your accommodation before heading out for the day.

 Many of the waterfalls and amazing scenery are accessible just by pulling over on the highway.
 Make sure you’re well out of the road if you stop though.